kaltura/playkit-js-vr/README.md

 ![example](./images/vrStereo.png)

-* Change the sensitivity of the motion using moveMultiplier attribute. by default is ```0.15```.
+* Change the sensitivity of the touch motion using moveMultiplier attribute. by default is ```0.15```.

-* Change the sensitivity the device itself, using deviceMotionMultiplier attribute. by default is ```1```.
+* Change the sensitivity the device motion itself, using deviceMotionMultiplier attribute. by default is ```1```.

 * Change the camera options - The projection mode is designed to mimic the way the human eye sees.